camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 - The operator performs the consent capture.
 Since the authorization code grant involves the frontend, the consent can be captured directly from the user.
 - Once the user has given consent, the authorization code flow continues by redirecting to the API invoker redirect_uri (invoker_callback) and including the authorization code (OperatorCode).

 Once the API invoker receives the redirect with the authorization code (OperatorCode - Step 9), it will retrieve the access token from the operator's API exposure platform (OperatorAccessToken) (Steps 10-11).
 The OperatorAccessToken issued is encrypted so that no relevant information is exposed.
+If the user has not given consent, the access token will not contain the appropriate scopes, and if no other scopes are granted, the flow will fail.

 Now the API invoker has a valid access token that can be used to invoke the CAMARA API offered by the operator (Step 12).